-transform ETC into a measure of corruption by extracting the excess expenditure on ETC, which we refer to as abnormal ETC.12 The partial deductibility of ETC implies that regulators expect some of the expenses incurred might be excessive.
+Given its legitimate use as part of normal business practice in China, we follow closely the approach in Zeng et al., (2016) and transform ETC into a measure of corruption by extracting the excess expenditure on ETC, which we refer to as abnormal ETC12.
+The partial deductibility of ETC implies that regulators expect some of the expenses incurred might be excessive.
 We regress ETC scaled by sales revenue on several variables including accounts payable, accounts receivable, executive pay and board size, as shown below.
 These variables allow us to control for a normal or expected level of spending on ETC that is linked to both relational capital building and managerial excess by the firm, while the residuals from the model can be viewed as the excess or abnormal ETC expenditure.

-$$ETC{i,t} = \alpha + \beta_1 ExecPay{i,t} + \beta_2 OwnCon{i,t} + \beta_3 Bsize{i,t} + \beta_4 AccPay{i,t} + \beta_5 AccRcv{i,t} + \beta_6 Size{i,t} + \theta{ipt} + \varepsilon{i,t}$$ (2)

-where ETC is the entertainment and travel costs scaled by sales revenue, ExecPay is the executive pay of the top three executives, scaled by sales revenue, OwnCon is ownership concentration measured as the percentage of shares held by the ten largest shareholders, BSize is the total number of directors on the board, AccPay is accounts payable scaled by sales revenue, AccRcv is accounts receivable scaled by sales revenue, Size is the log of total assets, θ{jpt} are sets of dummy variables to control for industry (j), province(p)13 and year(t) fixed effects, respectively.
-We then extract the measure of the degree of corruption within each firm (i.e. AbnETC) using the residuals obtained from the estimation of eq.
-(2).
+$$ETC{i,t} = \alpha + \beta_1 ExecPay{i,t} + \beta_2 OwnCon{i,t} + \beta_3 Bsize{i,t} + \beta_4 AccPay{i,t} + \beta_5 AccRcv{i,t} + \beta_6 Size{i,t} + \theta{jpt} + \varepsilon{i,t} (2)$$ where ETC is the entertainment and travel costs scaled by sales revenue, ExecPay is the executive pay of the top three executives, scaled by sales revenue, OwnCon is ownership concentration measured as the percentage of shares held by the ten largest shareholders, BSize is the total number of directors on the board, AccPay is accounts payable scaled by sales revenue, AccRcv is accounts receivable scaled by sales revenue, Size is the log of total assets, θ{jpt} are sets of dummy variables to control for industry (j), province(p)13 and year(t) fixed effects, respectively.
+We then extract the measure of the degree of corruption within each firm (i.e. AbnETC) using the residuals obtained from the estimation of equation (2).

 Table 2 presents some statistics relating to ETC, and AbnETC, our measure of corruption.
 These are firm year estimates for firms that have at least one insider trade during the period, 2010-2020.
-It is notable that there appears to be little variation in board size and the level of executive pay, suggesting a degree of uniformity among Chinese firms during this period.
+It is notable that there appears to be little variation in board size and the level of executive pay, suggesting a degree of uniformity amongst Chinese firms during this period.
 As shown in Table 2, the mean of AbnETC is 0, by definition, although all firms are assumed to be corrupt to some extent, variations about the mean indicating the extent of the corruption.
-Thus, a positive AbnETC indicates that a firm's ETC level is excessive relative to the mean level of corruption, consistent with a weak corporate culture and increased corruption, whereas a negative AbnETC value implies that a firm's ETC level is below the norm, implying lower corruption than the average firm.14
+Thus, a positive AbnETC indicates that a firm's ETC level is excessive relative to the mean level of corruption, consistent with a weak corporate culture and increased corruption, whereas a negative AbnETC value implies that a firm's ETC level is below the norm, implying lower corruption than the average firm14.